Stems for Winter Interest

 |Capturing the glow from the Cornus ‘Baton Rouge’ while in the background grows Hamamelis x intermedia ‘Pallida’ being back lit by the winter sunshine.|

-The Lingonberry or Cowberry as it's commonly known as is a very hardy evergreen which is low growing and compact.
-It can tolerate temperatures down to -40 °C though hates really hot summers so it’s perfect for any Scottish garden.
+The Lingonberry or Cowberry is a very hardy evergreen.
+It is also low growing and compact.
+The plant can tolerate temperatures down to -40 °C though hates really hot summers.
+Hence it’s perfect for any Scottish garden!

 |It’s berries are ornamental as they are much too bitter.|

 It carpets the ground as it’s quite vigorous and produces white flowers in the late spring and red berries from early autumn right through the winter.
 It too is good for a container as long as you have added some ericaceous compost.
 Besides it loves the same moist conditions as the Cornus shrubs and likes to have some shade during the summer months.

 It’s probably best to grow more than one type of cowberry in the garden to be sure of getting those winter berries.